 Demi Lovato Biography

 Lovato then starred alongside the Jonas Brothers in the 2008 Disney Channel movie Camp Rock.
 Lovato played Mitchie Torres, the shy underdog who blossoms at music camp while singing the signature tune “This is Me.”
 (The duet with Joe Jonas was released as a single in 2008.)

-Lovato sings and plays guitar and piano, and as an adult she toured the world in support of successful albums like Unbroken (2011), Demi (2013), Confident (2015) and Tell Me You Love Me (2017).
+Lovato sings and plays guitar and piano, and as an adult they toured the world in support of successful albums like Unbroken (2011), Demi (2013), Confident (2015) and Tell Me You Love Me (2017).

-In June of 2018 she released the single “Sober,” in which she said she had relapsed after six years of sobriety.
-The next month she was hospitalized in Los Angeles after a reported drug overdose.
+In June of 2018 Lovato released the single “Sober,” in which they said they had relapsed after six years of sobriety.
+The next month Lovato was hospitalized in Los Angeles after a reported drug overdose.

 Lovato announced in 2021 they identified as non-binary.